brian2net/brian2net/README.md

 - Supported a back-end system with a heavy load, as well as participated in the modeling of a new and improved version of the entire system.
 - Smart contract token & dapp development on ethereum.
 - Worked as an engineer for liquidity pool analytics and development for DeFi platform development.
 -
+- 💞️ I’m aiming to leverage my skills to successfully fill the Innovative Blockchain Solutions.
+-
 - 📫 How to reach me
 - Email: brian2net@outlook.com